escamoteur/flutter_command/README.md

   }
 ```

 To create a `Command` the `Command` class offers different static functions depending on the signature of the wrapped function.
-In this case we want to use an synchronous function without any parameters.
+In this case we want to use a synchronous function without any parameters.

 Our widget tree now looks like this: